Charles Bickford: Career

-Finding great success playing an array of character roles in films and later in television, Bickford quickly became highly sought after; his burly frame and craggy, intense features, coupled with a gruff, powerful voice lent themselves to a wide variety of roles.
-Most often, he played lovable father figures, stern businessmen, heavies, ship captains, or authority figures of some sort.
+Finding steady work playing a variety of character roles in films and later in television, Bickford was known for his burly frame and craggy, intense features, along with a gruff, powerful voice, which suited many different roles.
+He frequently portrayed father figures, stern businessmen, heavies, ship captains, or authority figures.
 During the 1940s, he was nominated three times for the Academy Award for Best Supporting Actor.
-He served as host of the 1950s television series The Man Behind the Badge.
+He was the host of the 1950s television series The Man Behind the Badge.

 On April 16, 1958, Bickford appeared with Roger Smith in "The Daniel Barrister Story" on Wagon Train.

 Bickford continued to act in projects right up to his death.
 He guest-starred on The Islanders, The Barbara Stanwyck Show, and The Eleventh Hour.
 In his final years, Bickford played rancher John Grainger, owner of the Shiloh Ranch, on The Virginian.
 Bickford was well-liked by both fans and his fellow actors, including series lead James Drury.
 According to Drury, Bickford, who guest-starred earlier in the series in an unrelated role, wished he could have been on the series from the beginning.
 According to Paul Green, author of A History of Television's The Virginian, 1962-1971, Bickford's vigorous portrayal of John Grainger helped restore the quality of the show after what some considered a chaotic fourth season.

 Two of the actor's late-career, big-screen roles came in the Western The Big Country (1958), as a wealthy and ruthless rancher, with Gregory Peck and Charlton Heston; and in the drama Days of Wine and Roses (1962), as the forlorn father of an alcoholic, with Jack Lemmon and Lee Remick.
 President Dwight D. Eisenhower ran The Big Country four nights in a row in the White House when it was first released.

 Personal life

 Bickford married actress Beatrice Ursula Allen (stage name Beatrice Loring) in Manhattan in 1916.
 The couple had two children, daughter Doris, known as "Bunny", and son Rex.

-Bickford was a practicing Catholic and a Democrat who supported Adlai Stevenson's campaign during the 1952 presidential election.

 In 1965, Bickford published his autobiography Bulls, Balls, Bicycles, & Actors.